giampaolo/psutil/docs/api.rst

     Return the average system load over the last 1, 5 and 15 minutes as a tuple.
     The "load" represents the processes which are in a runnable state, either using the CPU or waiting to use the CPU (e.g. waiting for disk I/O).
-    On UNIX systems this relies on `os.getloadavg`_.
+    On UNIX systems this relies on :func:`os.getloadavg`.
 On Windows this is emulated by using a Windows API that spawns a thread which keeps running in background and updates results every 5 seconds, mimicking the UNIX behavior.
     Thus, on Windows, the first time this is called and for the next 5 seconds